What Fruits Can Dogs Eat? The Complete Safety Guide

 NEVER feed grapes, raisins, or currants to dogs

 Grapes and all grape products cause acute kidney failure in dogs at any dose.
-The mechanism is not fully understood; there is no known “safe amount.”
+Tartaric acid is now identified as the likely toxin (ASPCA APCC); there is no known “safe amount.”
 A single grape can be fatal for a small dog.

 Full grape toxicity guide - candogseatgrapes.com